NOW ACCEPTING APPLICATIONS FOR THE 2020 SEASON

 - Are at least 21 years of age

 - Have completed or are currently enrolled in environmental education, natural sciences, or education courses

 - Have naturalist skills and/or experience as an environmental educator

-- Have worked with children of all ages
+- Have experience working with children of multiple ages

 - Have a current driver’s license